crystalfontz/CFA-FTDI-EVE2-ESP32-Examples/README.md

 ## microSD Card Reader Connection
 Some of of the examples use data stored on a microSD card.
 As the Seeeduino does not have a microSD slot, one must be provided by the user.
-The easiest way of doing so is by using a 3.3 volt microSD breakout board (make sure it does not have 5v level-shifters).
+The easiest way of doing so is by using a 3.3 volt microSD breakout board (make sure it does not have 5v level-shifters) connected to the Seeeduino using jumper wires.
 An example microSD breakout board [can be found here](https://www.sparkfun.com/products/544).

 Connection is as follows: